psegameshop/gamecatalogue/README.md

-# gamecatalogue
+# Game Catalogue
-PSE Game Catalogue
+This a simplified Game Catalogue for PSE Gameshop.